-This management information circular (the "Circular") is provided in connection with the solicitation of proxies by the management ("Management") of Cerro de Pasco Resources Inc. (the "Corporation") for use at the annual meeting (the "Meeting") of the holders of common shares of the Corporation (the "Shares" and the holders of the Shares, the "Shareholders"), to be held at 1, Place Ville Marie, 40th Floor, Montréal, Québec and via webcast at https://lavery.zoom.us/j/61573137408, on September 17, 2024 at 10:30 a.m.
+This management information circular (the "Circular") is provided in connection with the solicitation of proxies by the management ("Management") of Cerro de Pasco Resources Inc. (the "Corporation") for use at the annual meeting (the "Meeting") of the holders of common shares of the Corporation (the "Shares" and the holders of the Shares, the "Shareholders"), to be held at 1, Place Ville Marie, 40th Floor, Montréal, Québec and via webcast at https://lavery.zoom.us/j/68239865916?pwd=b3xcaB3cDmKGEFFVQrmBbV9fNyHyjK.1, on September 18, 2025 at 10:30 a.m.
 (EDT), for the purposes set forth in the accompanying notice of meeting ("Notice of Meeting") and at any adjournment thereof.
-Unless otherwise noted, information in this Circular is given as at August 19, 2024.
+Unless otherwise noted, information in this Circular is given as at August 19, 2025.
 If you cannot attend the Meeting in person, please complete and return the enclosed form of proxy ("Proxy") following the instructions therein.